EGI-Federation/documentation/content/en/providers/datahub/webdav/_index.md

 {{% alert title="Warning" color="warning" %}}

-At this stage if we try to add the storage backend we will see the following error:
+At this stage if we try to add the Nextcloud storage backend we will see the following error:

-For this operation to succeed we need an implementation of WebDAV that has "Range write support".
-One notable example of implementation that does not support "Range write support" is Nextcloud.
+For this operation to succeed we need an implementation of WebDAV that has "Range write support" which is not supported by Nextcloud.
 If we try to use that we would be presented the following warning and although the data would be accessible, the storage would be in readonly mode:

 ![image](Readonly-WebDAV.png)

 OneData, by design supports only this way of writing as it is expected to write large amount of data.
 {{% /alert %}}

-To successfully test the support for WebDAV we used [SabreDAV](https://sabre.io/).
+[SabreDAV](https://sabre.io/) has "Range write support" and can be successfully configured with read and write support.
-After the configuration is complete the
+After the configuration is completed like shown it the previous steps we can access it is possible to access the content of the storage

 ![image](DataHub-WebDAV-Files.png)

-Like with any other backend is possible to perform all the operation and upload files from the web interface as shown in the following screenshot:
+If the backend configured is for example SabreDAV it is possible to perform all the operation and upload files from the web interface as shown in the following screenshot:

 ![image](DataHub-WebDAV-Upload.png)